neo-project/docs/docs/en-us/develop/tool/sdk/contract.md

 # Deploying and Invoking Contracts

-In Neo3 most of the functions are provided by contracts.
+In Neo N3 most of the functions are provided by contracts.
 ScriptHash is the unique identifier of the contract, and it is usually a necessary parameter for invoking contracts.

 This document introduces the following SDK features: